This livestream is restricted

 Central to this architecture is a model-agnostic access layer or a gateway, which decouples downstream systems from specific model APIs.
 It provides a consistent interface across model types and versions, while enabling operational features like request authentication, batching, standard and semantic caching, and routing.

-In addition to architecture, we’ll explore the operational challenges of managing private LLMs in production, such as GPU resource scaling, long-tail latency under concurrent load, scaling under unpredictable traffic, and cost optimization techniques.
+In addition to architecture, we’ll explore the operational challenges of managing private LLMs in production, long-tail latency under concurrent load and build applications that utilise those applications and make the customer experience smooth.

 Attendees will learn: